Stratified Sampling | Definition, Guide & Examples

-In a stratified sample, researchers divide a population into homogeneous subpopulations called strata (the plural of stratum) based on specific characteristics (e.g., race, gender, location, etc.).
-Every member of the population should be in exactly one stratum.
+In a stratified sample, researchers divide a population into homogeneous subpopulations called strata (the plural of stratum) based on specific characteristics (e.g., race, gender identity, location, etc.).
+Every member of the population studied should be in exactly one stratum.

 Each stratum is then sampled using another probability sampling method, such as cluster or simple random sampling, allowing researchers to estimate statistical measures for each sub-population.

 Researchers rely on stratified sampling when a population’s characteristics are diverse and they want to ensure that every characteristic is properly represented in the sample.
 This helps with the generalizability and validity of the study, as well as avoiding research biases like undercoverage bias.